- Place of Origin:

 - Body type:

-- Rosemary: The basic colour of the coat is also reddish brown, but the ticking and colour of the feet and back of the hind legs is cinnamon.
+- Red-brown: The basic colour of the coat is also reddish brown, but ticking on the coat, the pads of the paws and the back of the hind legs is cinnamon-coloured.